 The last thing I want to touch on is one of the first hurdles you may (or may not) deal with when creating content, and really, your blog as a whole; your niche.
 I knew from the start I did not want to have a specific focus for my blog.
 In the past, I had tried to start a few blogs with specific niches (food, weight-loss, etc.) and none of them really motivated me past the first few posts.
 Part of this is because I, myself, am a very indecisive person, and having to pick only one topic to focus on wasn’t really my thing.
 I also totally understand that niches not only help your content, but help get traffic to your page.
 With that said, I just went with labeling myself a “lifestyle blogger”.
 This left it open for me to be able to write what I wanted without having to worry about getting a recipe post up, or doing my weekly weigh-in update.
 However, I came across a post the other day that explained even those who refer to themselves as lifestyle bloggers, need to rein in their niche; because no one wants to just read random posts about your life (paraphrasing of course, but that was the point they were trying to get across) This upset me.
 Not only because I don’t think it is fair for anyone to tell someone else what they can, or cannot, blog about, but because it made me second guess myself as a blogger.
 Was my content too random?
 Do I need to put focus on one subject and try to work my blog around that?
 I even had a heart-to-heart with my husband about it because I was stressing on what direction I wanted to take my blog.

 After our talk, and some reflection overall, I realized my blog had a specific niche; to just be!
 That means, I will post what I want to about whatever subject I want to.
-I may type up a recipe for baked doughnuts, or I might post a review about the most recent book I read.
+I may type up a recipe for baked doughnuts, or I might post a creative writing exercise.
 Point is, if your niche is “lifestyle” and you are writing about your life, then I think you’re doing it right.
 Of course, I did not enter to blogging world to make money and gain a ton of traffic.
 If that comes in the future, well that would be amazing, and I would be extremely grateful.
 However, if those types of opportunities come my way, I want them to be because I did it the way I felt most comfortable; by being myself.

 There are a few bloggers that have really shown me some love, and have been extremely supportive from the beginning.
 I want to share their links below in a way to pay it forward.
 Because this is what the blogging community is all about!